-- Why do older service members always push back against inclusive initiatives? - Why do older service members not realize I have a life outside of the military? - Why are older service members so dependent on rank and position?
+- Why are older service members so resistant to change and new perspectives? - Why do older service members not realize I have a life outside of the military? - Why are older service members so dependent on rank and position?

 A strategic leader from Generation X might ask: